Dr-Wrong-Mo/fem-interactive-comments-section/README.md

 The issue, IK found, was CSS styling I had added to the dialog box.
 When I removed `display: flex`, the behavior returned to normal.
 In it's default non-active state, the dialog element should have a box model property of `display: none`.
 Adding `display: flex` in CSS will give it a box model property of `display: block`.
 This change makes the dialog element visible when it is in a non-active state.
 <br>
 1. I later ran into some issues dynamically loading the replies to top level comments to the DOM.
 I was trying to add them as a sibling to the comment at the same time that I was adding the comment.
-I was finding that to be a challenge.
-The approach I took was to wait for all comments to be added, loop through them a second time and find the related replies and add them in a second stage.
-I don't believe this would be the most performative, and would not scale well, but it seemed to be a decent solution for the size of this project.<br>
+I wanted to imitate the way that I can add a forEach loop in Angular to loop through all instances of a child.
+I simply couldn't get a loop to work with a template literal.
+The approach I took was to wait for all top level comments to be added, loop through them a second time to find the related replies, and add those replies during that second stage.
+I don't believe this would be the most performative, and I don't expect it would not scale well, but it seemed to be a decent solution for the size of this project.<br>
 1. Once I had my replies loading correctly, I wanted to test the event listener that I had on my delete buttons, to ensure the modal was still responding.
 Spoiler alert: it was not working.
 <br><br>
-The event listener I placed on the buttons was not recognizing them because they were loading dynamically.
-The solution was to add an event listener to the `<main>` element, then use event bubbling to target the desired elements.
-More event bubbling issues came up when targeting button groups.
+The event listener I placed on the buttons was not recognizing them because the elements were loading dynamically.
+This is another issue that JavaScript frameworks like Angular have abstracted away for me in the past.
+The solution I found was to add an event listener to the `<main>` element, then use event bubbling to target the desired elements.
+More event bubbling issues came up when targeting other button groups.
 I resolved those issues using the `e.target.closest()` method, to find the common parent to any desired element.

     ```js
     function editResponse (e) {